Approximate Reduced Lindblad Dynamics via Algebraic and Adiabatic Methods: Parametric Models and Perturbation Theory

-A proof of this result is given in Appendix \ref{app:proofs}.
+Corollary \ref{cor:projected_perturbed_dynamics} is a direct consequence of Theorem \ref{thm:Lindblad reduction}.
+A proof of Theorem \ref{thm:error_bounds} is included in Appendix \ref{app:proofs}.
 Note that the above bounds are only useful as long as their respective right-hand-side remains small.
-In this sense, as Eq.\,\eqref{eqn:bound_1} is dominated by how quickly the true evolution may exit the unperturbed center manifold $\Cs_0$, it does no better than integrating the perturbing vector field over time.
-By following the trajectory projected onto $\Cs_0$, Eq.\,\eqref{eqn:bound_2} provides a bound that scales more slowly than linearly in $\varepsilon t$.
+This is, in particular, the case for times $t$ that are sufficiently small in comparison to the perturbation characteristic time scale $\varepsilon^{-1}$.
+Since Eq.\,\eqref{eqn:bound_1} is dominated by how quickly the true evolution may exit the unperturbed center manifold $\Cs_0$, it does no better than integrating the perturbing vector field over time.
+By following the trajectory projected onto $\Cs_0$, Eq.\,\eqref{eqn:bound_2} provides a bound that scales slower than linearly in $\varepsilon t$.

 \begin{remark}[Emerging unitarity] As a special case of our formalism, we can recover existing results on ``emerging unitarity'' in strongly dissipative dynamics and dissipation-assisted computation over noiseless subsystems, as investigated in \cite{PhysRevLett.113.240406, zanardi2015geometry}.
 Specifically, linearly perturbed models of the form $\Lc_\varepsilon = \Lc_{(0)} + \varepsilon \Lc_{(1)}$ are considered therein, and the center manifold of the unperturbed generator $\Lc_{(0)}$ is assumed to consist {\em only} of steady states, $\Cs_0\equiv \ker\Lc_{(0)}$, with $\varepsilon \equiv 1/T$, and $T>0$ much longer than the natural relaxation timescale.
 The ``dissipation-projected dynamics'' is then obtained via projection onto the fixed-points set.
 Assuming that the perturbative term is purely Hamiltonian, i.e., $\Lc_1(\cdot)=-i[H_1,\cdot]$, it is shown in the above papers that the projected dynamics $\Pc_{(0)}\Lc_{\varepsilon}\Pc_{(0)}$ onto $\ker\Lc_0$ is also purely Hamiltonian.
 This can be seen as an application of Corollary \ref{cor:projected_perturbed_dynamics} in conjunction with \cite[Corollary 1]{grigoletto2024exactmodelreductioncontinuoustime}.
 Likewise, the emergence of unitary dynamics over the steady-state manifold is discussed in a scenario where the Lindblad operators are linearly perturbed \cite{zanardi2015geometry,Arenz_2020}, namely, $L\mapsto L+\varepsilon K$.
 As noted in Eq.\,\eqref{eq: LK}, such a perturbation generates, to order $\varepsilon^1$, a contribution of the form $L\rho K^\dag + K \rho L^\dag - \frac{1}{2}\{K^\dag L + L^\dag K,\rho\}$: when projected onto $\ker\Lc_0$, one may verify that this indeed yields a Hamiltonian generator, as claimed in \cite[Proposition 4]{zanardi2015geometry}.
 Using Corollary \ref{cor:projected_perturbed_dynamics} and the procedure described in \cite[Appendix]{grigoletto2025quantummodelreductioncontinuoustime}, our formalism also makes it possible to characterize the effects of the perturbation to $O(\varepsilon^2)$, which are encoded in $\Dc_{K}(\rho)$ and reintroduce dissipation in general. \end{remark}